 As previously mentioned in this report, the credit union's board of directors has set our Tier One Capital target at 10%.
-As of December 31, 2022, our Tier One Capital was at 10.12%.
-The board has also set our Risk Weighted Capital target between 11 - 15% and as of December 31, 2022 we were at 20.92%.
+As of December 31, 2023, our Tier One Capital was at 11.21%.
+The board has also set our Risk Weighted Capital target between 11 - 15% and as of December 31, 2023 we were at 23.75%.
 The system requirements are >5% for Tier One Capital and 10.5% for Risk Weighted Capital.
 We are significantly higher than the system standards but it is also necessary for a smaller organization to have higher targets.
 These capital targets gives the credit union a cushion for the risks associated with our industry.
-For example, our capital has enabled us to ride out the lower interest rate market that we were in.